choderalab/protons/howto.rst

 Set up sphinx
 =============

 1. Run ``sphinx-quickstart`` and follow instructions to set up your documentation.
+If you run this in a `docs` subdirectory, you can prevent it from cluttering up your code directories.
 Autodoc is recommended for python projects.
-You can also enable mathjax for math.
+You can also enable mathjax for displaying math.
 Be sure to generate a MakeFile and a make batch file for windows, since you'll need these to build your documentation.

-2. Modify ``conf.py`` to add your library to the path of the script, for instance if your documentation lives in a subdirectory of the project.
+2. Modify ``conf.py`` to add your library to the path of the script, for instance if your documentation lives in a `docs` subdirectory of the project.

 Example::